 ‘Especially for you,’ Eli said.
 ‘Well, maybe not you so much as for your body.’

 ‘That’s understandable,’ I said with a cocky grin.
-‘Notwithstanding the wounds, I’m sure it still has some carnal appeal.’
+‘Notwithstanding the wounds, I’m sure it still has some appeal.’

 ‘Or perhaps,’ Mo said, ‘she just feels sorry for it considering what you put it through.
 Nevertheless, there might be more to her attraction to you than just your body.
 She’s fascinated with what she’s heard about your remarkable climbing adventures in the Andes.
-Though she thinks you must be very courageous, she also suspects you would have to be a tad demented attempting such a daring expedition all alone.
+Though she thinks you must be very courageous, she also suspects you must be a tad demented attempting such a daring expedition all alone.
 On this, we all agree.’

 ‘It’s interesting she wants to know all about me,’ I said.
 ‘Makes me feel good all over.
 So, what can you tell me about her past?’

 ‘From what we understand,’ Eli said, ‘she was a lively adolescent, although a bit misdirected at times by some of the friends she hung out with.
 Guess that’s normal enough; the lads wanted to be with her.
 So, what could she do?
 She didn’t want to disappoint.